gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 Any top-level declarations made here become page-wide globals, accessible from any other script tag.

-That's a particularly nasty and error-prone feature, and you’ll frequently see script tags use scoping constructs like self-executing functions to control it.
+That's a particularly nasty and error-prone feature, and you’ll often see script tags use scoping constructs like self-executing functions to control it.

 Here is an example of a script tag using this technique: